biohazard999/Para.FluentModelBuilder/README.md

 ##Where do i get it?##

-Currently it is easy as brush your teeth:
+Currently it is easy as brush your teeth using NuGet:

 For XAF-Only Attributes:
-	PM> Install-Package Para.FluentModelBuilder.XAF
+`Install-Package Para.FluentModelBuilder.XAF`

 For the ConditionalAppearance part use:
-	PM> Install-Package Para.FluentModelBuilder.ConditionalAppearance
+`Install-Package Para.FluentModelBuilder.ConditionalAppearance`

 ##Questions?##